 Since the 90s, we’ve been seeking out self-catering places, hotels, B&Bs and pubs with rooms that are run by passionate people who want to welcome you to their area and help you make great holiday memories.

-In our Devon collection, you’ll find everything from brilliant barn conversions to old stone cottages and grand country houses, each chosen simply because we loved them and we think you will too.
+In our Devon collection, you’ll find everything from unusual barn conversions to old stone cottages by the sea and grand country houses, each chosen simply because we loved them and we think you will too.

 Explore our featured places to stay in Devon